gianpaj/hacktv/README.md

 ## Getting Started

-This was a Expo React Native app, but because of a build issue we ejected the app and made the build locally.
+This is a `react-native init` app.
 In the future we might remove the WebView for something like `react-native-youtube`.

-### Prerequisites
+### Pre-requisites

 - node 8+
 - [react-native](https://facebook.github.io/react-native/docs/getting-started.html) (using _Building Projects with Native Code_)